 Is this a piece that evolved over time or did you know exactly what you wanted right out of the gate?

-DP: Lana had a bracelet similar to it that she used to show people a special font.
+DP: There was a bracelet similar to it that was a sample of a special font.
 It was a unique shape and I instantly thought of adding scripture on it with some design.
 Two of my favorite scriptures are about the Vine and branches and the Fruit of the Spirit.
 So I knew I wanted those two combined.

 It’s a statement piece in more ways than one!
 It gives me the opportunity to share my faith, my friends and my “fuel.”
 The most important things in life that resonate with me.
 Everyone has a story and if you take time to listen (not just hear), but to really listen, it is amazing what can evolve.